Vladimir Zhirinovsky: Personal life

 Zhirinovsky married Galina Lebedeva, a lawyer and daughter of a retired general in the early 1970s.
-The couple had three children, two sons and a daughter.
+The couple had three children: two sons and a daughter.

-Other individuals have alleged Zhirinovsky was gay, but closeted.
-In 1996 he was outed by journalist Yaroslav Mogutin in The Advocate.
+Ilya Ponomarev had alleged Zhirinovsky was gay in a 2017 interview given in Ukraine.
+In 1996, openly gay journalist Yaroslav Mogutin suggested it was "a foregone conclusion" that Zhirinovsky was gay, according to Russia's gay intelligentsia (university-educated people) in The Advocate.

 Zhirinovsky was a polyglot and was fluent in English, French, German, and Turkish.

 Illness and death

 In February 2022, Zhirinovsky was hospitalized in critical condition in Moscow with COVID-19.
 In March, he was reportedly placed in a medically induced coma, and underwent treatment for COVID-19 complications such as sepsis and respiratory failure.
 Zhirinovsky claimed to have been vaccinated against COVID-19 eight times.

 On 25 March 2022, Zhirinovsky was reported to have died in a hospital.
 Despite confirmation from several sources, including his own political party, the news was quickly denied by family members.
 On 6 April 2022, Vyacheslav Volodin, the Speaker of the Duma, announced that Zhirinovsky had died following a long illness.
 He was 75.
 In a statement after Zhirinovsky died, president Vladimir Putin said he "always defended his patriotic position and Russia's interests before any audience and in the fiercest of debates".

 Zhirinovsky's funeral was officiated by Patriarch Kirill of Moscow and all Rus' in the Cathedral of Christ the Saviour in Moscow, at the presence of several high-ranking politicians, including Putin, Volodin and Minister of Defence Sergei Shoigu.